Super app

-A super-app, also known as an everything-app, is a mobile or web application that can provide multiple services including payment and instant messaging services, effectively becoming an all-encompassing self-contained commerce and communication online platform that embraces many aspects of personal and commercial life.
-Notable examples of super-apps include Tencent's WeChat in China, Tata Neu in India, and Grab in Southeast Asia.
+A super app or super-app (also known as an everything app) is a mobile or web application that can provide multiple services including payment and instant messaging services, effectively becoming an all-encompassing, self-contained, commerce and communication online platform that embraces many aspects of personal and commercial life.
+Notable examples of super apps include Tencent's WeChat in China, Tata Neu in India, Grab in Southeast Asia and Max in Russia.

-For end users, a super-app is an application that provides a set of core features while also giving access to independently developed miniapps.
-For app developers, a superapp is an application integrated with the capabilities of platforms and ecosystems that allows third-parties to develop and publish miniapps.
+For end users, a super app is an application that provides a set of core features while also giving access to independently developed miniapps.
+For app developers, a super app is an application integrated with the capabilities of platforms and ecosystems that allows third-parties to develop and publish miniapps.

 History

-The super-app term was first used to describe WeChat when it combined the instant messaging service with the digital wallet function.
-Recognition of WeChat as a super-app stems from its combination of messaging, payments, e-commerce, and much more within a single application, making it indispensable for many users.
-WeChat's establishment of the super-app model has led companies like Meta (formerly Facebook) to try to build similar applications outside of China.
+The super app term was first used to describe WeChat when it combined the instant messaging service with the digital wallet function.
+Recognition of WeChat as a super app stems from its combination of messaging, payments, e-commerce, and much more within a single application, making it indispensable for many users.
+WeChat's establishment of the super app model has led companies like Meta to try to build similar applications outside of China.

 In India, Tata Group has announced that it is currently developing a super app named Tata Neu.
-Major Indian companies like Paytm, PhonePe, and ITC Maars also have apps in development that might constitute super-apps.
+Major Indian companies like Paytm, PhonePe, and ITC Maars also have apps in development that might constitute super apps.

-In Southeast Asia, Grab and Gojek lay claim to the super-app classification despite lacking many of the features offered by WeChat.
+In Southeast Asia, Grab and Gojek lay claim to the super app classification despite lacking many of the features offered by WeChat.
 Accordingly, growth-stage companies like Shopee, Traveloka, and AirAsia have also expanded the range of services offered by their respective applications.

+Elon Musk, prior to his acquisition of Twitter, stated that he planned for Twitter to become an "everything app" known as "X"; in 2023, the service added an AI chatbot known as "Grok" as well as integrated job search tools known as "X Hiring".
+In January 2025, X announced its intent to offer a digital wallet service in the future.
+Later in the year, X revamped its direct messaging system as "Chat".